Legal & Privacy

 You can easily erase cookies from your computer or mobile device using your browser.
 For instructions on how to handle and delete cookies please look under "Help" in your browser.
 You can choose to disable cookies, or to receive a notification each time a new cookie is sent to your computer or mobile device.
 Please note that if you choose to disable cookies, you will not be able to take advantage of all our features.

-We use third-party cookies to collect statistics in aggregate form in analysis tools such as Google Analytics and Core Metrics.
+We use third-party cookies to collect statistics in aggregate form in analysis tools such as Google Analytics and Optimizely.
 The cookies used are both permanent and temporary cookies (session cookies).
 The permanent cookies are stored on your computer or mobile device for no longer than 24 months.

 The site hm.com and the H&M app may include links to other websites which do not fall under our supervision.
 We cannot accept any responsibility for the protection of privacy or the content of these websites, but we offer these links to make it easier for our visitors to find more information about specific subjects.